amnasyeda/password-generator/README.md

 Description:

 The third assignment for UofT Bootcamp which is to create a simple random password generator through Javascript, along with HTML and CSS.
 Purpose: to create a random password based on the criteria needed by the user.
-The password must range from being 8-128 characters in length and the user must use at least one of the characters asked in order to generate a new and secure password.
+The password must range from being 8-128 characters in length and the user must use at least one of the four characters options asked in order to generate a new and secure password.

 Deployed Git Hub URL:
 <a href="https://amnasyeda.github.io/password-generator/" target="_blank">Click here</a>